 - Brokerages generally have no minimum balance requirements.

-- May offer free checks.
+- These accounts may offer free checks.

 - Some accounts may partner with multiple program banks to offer more FDIC insurance than a single bank.